Permafrost/Tundra/SERVICES.md

-    By default, files will first be renamed to include the suffix `.tmp` on the SFTP server prior to being retrieved, to ensure no other processes have locked the file or are currently writing to it.
+    By default, files will first be renamed to include the suffix `.tmp` on the SFTP server prior to being retrieved, to ensure no other processes have locked the file and are currently writing to it.
 To disable this feature, set the query string parameter `rename` to `false`: